covidpass-org/covidpass/README.md

 # Explanation of the process

 The whole process of generating the pass file happens locally in your browser.
-For the signing step, only a hashed representation of your data is sent to the server.
+For the signing step, a hashed representation of your data is sent to the server.

 First, the following steps happen locally in your browser:

 * Validating the digital signature on the receipt from Ontario Health to ensure it's authentic
 * Decoding your vaccination event data from the PDF file (e.g. date, type of vaccine, dose #, organization who administered it
 * Assembling a pkpass file out of your data
+* Sending the serial number and vaccination event data for verification when the QR code is scanned.
 * Generating a file containing hashes of the data stored in the pass file
 * Sending only the file containing the hashes to the server